- Population: 22.8 million

 - partnering with local and diaspora groups to ensure the uninterrupted flow of medicines, supplies, and equipment;

-- supporting over 70 clinics and mobile teams to deliver primary care, trauma services, reproductive health care, and dialysis;
+- supporting clinics and mobile teams to deliver primary care, trauma services, reproductive health care, and dialysis;

 - supplying thousands of displaced people with clothing and emergency supplies;